Skip to content

-Shibuya Blue Cave is another of Tokyo’s winter illumination events.
+Shibuya Blue Cave is another Tokyo winter illumination event.
 It used to be held in Nakameguro but moved to its current location in 2016.
 I heard that it attracted 2 million visitors in 2021.
-That was pretty big so I went in 2022 to check it out.
+That was big so I went in 2022 to see it were true.

 Approximately 600,000 LED lights illuminate the trees from Koen-Dori to Yoyogi Park.
 When they get turned, the crowd lets out a gasp of delight.
 You can tell the Japanese love this type of event!
-But to be honest, most people do.
+Most people do, don’t they?

-The blue glow was pretty surreal.
+The blue glow was surreal.
 Couples flooded the area.
 Girls took pictures of each other under the trees.
-It really was photo night.
-I hoped they like blue, though!
+It was photo night.
+I hoped they liked blue, though!

 The street becomes a sea of mobile phones to take them.
 While I was there, I only counted four cameras.
 By that, I mean mirrorless and DSLRs.
 There might have been more, but I didn’t see them.

 Shibuya Blue Cave is a good Tokyo holiday season event.
 More people seem to attend it than other similar events in the city.
-I think the photos probably show this.
+The photos probably show this.

 Where is Shibuya Blue Cave?